chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

 ![](/images/docs/update-projects-button.png)

 Updating a project begins an operation that applies all pending rule edits and then moves ingested resources into the correct projects according to those latest changes.
-An ingested resource is moved into a project only if it matches any of the project's rule conditions.
+An ingested resource is moved into a project if it matches at least one of the project's rules.
 In this example, upon successful update, all ingested resources whose Chef Organization matches `devops` will be considered a part of the project `project-devops`.
 Only these resources will appear in Automate's dashboards when the `project-devops` project has been selected in the global project filter.